-All negative behaviour is recorded on Moss PAM to track and analyse the cause of behaviour.
+Incidents of behaviour are recorded on Moss PAM to track and analyse the cause in order to support the child.
 This must be done the same day, the data will used by staff to support pupils, report to parents and professionals, and plan provisions.

-Parents are informed on every 3-5 timeouts, if a behaviour is more serious parents may be informed sooner.
+Parents are updated regularly, if a behaviour is more serious parents will be informed immediately.